OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc4",    "Loc2",  "US", "FL",  "US"
     "Acc4",    "Loc3",  "US", "TX",  "Texas"
     "Acc4",    "Loc3",  "US", "TX",  "US"
+    "Acc4",    "Loc4",  "US", "LA",  "US"
-    "Acc4",    "Loc4",  "MX", "02",  ""
+    "Acc4",    "Loc5",  "MX", "02",  ""

 We have two location records for Locations 1,2 and 3, with a CondTag for the 'Florida' or 'Texas' sub-limits and a second CondTag 'US' for the US wind sub-limit.
+Location 5 is outside the scope of all conditions.

 In the account file, we have policy record for each condition: Florida, Texas and US sub-limit.